 The Black+Decker LDX120C is already one of the best sellers of power tools in the market that you can also purchase a wonderful addition to your tool collection.
 Manufactured in China with a 20 volts max lithium-ion battery technology, it meets up to the requirement of heavy-duty tasks.

 The Max matrix battery has a quick charging system and can hold the charge for 18 months without use.
-The Black+Decker LDX120C has a compact size to fit narrow spaces and, a LED light to brighten up those dark corners.
+The Black+Decker LDX120C has a compact size to fit narrow spaces and, an LED light to brighten up those dark corners.

-Most part of the tool is sturdy, but after a while of intense use, the chuck can cause the bits to wobble or even fall off The variable speed feature gives a chance for multiple tasks and 11-position clutch for precise cut through every material, it’s the perfect drilling tool.
+Most part of the tool is sturdy, but after a while of intense use, the chuck can cause the bits to wobble or even fall off the variable speed feature gives a chance for multiple tasks and 11-position clutch for precise cut through every material, it’s the perfect drilling tool.

 Hi-Spec 18 V Pro Combo Cordless Drill Driver with 1000 mAh Ni-MH Battery Review